prvdmwrong/prvdmwrong/docs/learn/providers.md

 The `name` argument signifies what to identify your provider as.
 This name must be unique from all other providers.
-Ideally, you should name your variable the same as the service name, e.g. `#!lua local PointsProvider` would mean `#!lua prvd.create("PointsProvider", ...)`.
+Ideally, you should name your variable the same as the service name, e.g. `#!lua local PointsProvider` would mean `#!lua prvd.new("PointsProvider", ...)`.

 Notice that you're creating the provider at the bottom of a file, and then returning it.
 This lets Oh My Prvd to strictly type your provider, something which will be important later.

+---

 ## Methods, Properties, The Likes

 Providers are just tables at the end of the day.
-As such, it's dead easy to add methods, properties, and the likes to providers.
+As such, it's easy to add methods, properties, and the likes to providers.

 Let's add a `points` property to our `PointsProvider`, which will be a map of